DataBiosphere/azul/.github/ISSUE_TEMPLATE/promotion.md

 _period: 7 days
 ---
 - [ ] The title of this issue maches `Promotion yyyy-mm-dd`
+- [ ] For `prod`
+  - [ ] System admistrator and operator determined the commit to be promoted
+  - [ ] Operator created the promotion PR
+- [ ] For `anvilprod`
   - [ ] System admistrator and operator determined the commit to be promoted
   - [ ] Operator created the promotion PR